 How much food does it take before a praying mantis is no longer hungry?
 What is your reasoning?

-After the initial discussion of the data, have students open the .tns file containing the data (Figure 1) or enter the data into appropriately named lists.
+After the initial discussion of the data, have students enter the data into their calculators either manually or by using the program with the data.
+See Figure 1.